-One of the benefits of living in a retirement community is the social focus.
-Retirement homes not only provide residents with a variety of activities withiin the residence, but also organize outings to concerts, entertainment, movies, games, gardening and other social activities outside the residence.
+Certainly, one of the benefits of living in a retirement community is the social focus.
+Retirement homes not only provide residents with a variety of activities within the residence, but also organize outings to concerts, entertainment, movies, games, gardening and other social activities outside the residence.

 Retirement homes in and around London tend to take advantage of the numerous theatres and art galleries in the city, often through planned trips with a group of residents.
 Some of the most popular events in London are the Western Fair and the Home Country Music and Arts Festival, both listed on FEO’s “Top 100 Events in Ontario” list.